beyondgrep/ack2/dev/questions.md

 **Q:** What if I want to search all files in a directory structure with no extension?
 Can I do `--type-add=plain,ext,`?

+**A:** In ack 2.0, the default will be to search all text files.
+Filetypes only come into it if you want to exclude or include by type.

+That said, I'm wondering if we need a meta-type of "unknown".

 # FatPacker (2011-08-16)

 **Q:** Have you looked into using FatPacker at all?
 I don't see